Saban calls out Tide students for not showing up

 Attendance has been a pet peeve of Saban's in recent years.
 His mini-rant on Wednesday came out of left field when he was asked about the support fans have shown for quarterback Tua Tagovailoa, not the capacity of the student section.

 In 2013, Saban said that if his players are asked to compete for 60 minutes then "you should stay there and support the team for the game."
-He said that recruits are there and "We like to see a full stadium."
+He said that recruits are there and "we like to see a full stadium."

-But as Alabama keeps winning, it seems that fans have become less inclined to attend lower-profile games like that of Saturday's which matched the Tide against a Group of 5 opponent.
+But as Alabama keeps winning, it seems that fans have become less inclined to attend lower-profile games like Saturday's, which matched the Tide against a Group of 5 opponent.

-"When I first came here, you used to play that tradition (video) thing up there and everybody was cheering and excited and happy and there was great spirit," Saban said.
+"When I first came here, you used to play that tradition [video] thing up there and everybody was cheering and excited and happy and there was great spirit," Saban said.
 "Now they don't even cheer.
 They introduce our players and nobody even cheers.
 So I don't know, maybe there's something else somebody else ought to talk about.
 Maybe I shouldn't talk about it.
 Maybe I already talked about it more than I should."

 As AL.com noted, the Louisiana-Lafayette game had an early kickoff at 11 a.m.
-CT Saturday on parents' weekend on the Tuscaloosa campus.
+CT Saturday on parents weekend on the Tuscaloosa campus.

 Saban said that the players "work too hard" and "deserve to have everything and people supporting them in every way."